absmach/magistrala-docs/docs/bootstraps.md

 ### Configuration Details

-The configuration of a Magistrala device (referred to as a "thing") consists of three main components:
+The configuration of a Magistrala device (referred to as a "client") consists of three main components:

 1. **Channels**: A list of Magistrala channels to which the device is connected.
 These channels must be pre-provisioned.
 2. **Custom Configuration**: Specific parameters that set up the device or can be left empty if no extra setup is required.
-3. **Thing Secret and Certificate Data**: Security information related to the device (such as client certificates and CA certificates).
+3. **Client Secret and Certificate Data**: Security information related to the device (such as client certificates and CA certificates).

 Additionally, the configuration includes an **external ID** and an **external key**, both of which are crucial for authenticating the device during the bootstrap process.